 UWE Bristol’s International College took a slightly different approach to the week, by asking students to produce videos showcasing their cause. his gave students the opportunity to develop their creative media skills and engage with the theme in a different way.

-There are many ways that Applied Learning Week prepares you for the working world after university.
+There are many ways that Life and Career Skills help prepare you for the working world after university.

-Firstly, the collaborative aspect of the project teaches you how to work in a team.
+Firstly, the collaborative aspect of the projects teach you how to work in a team.
 Being able to work with others is a valuable strength for many reasons, as it incorporates listening, leadership and communication skills.

 Group tasks also teach you how to share ideas and think creatively, and help you gain confidence in putting your ideas forward.
 Additionally, because group work can lead to many different ideas being proposed at once, it’s good practice for decision-making and discussing which idea is best.